 Step 3: Securing and Stabilizing the Property

-After the inspection, the restoration team will secure the property by boarding up broken windows, reinforcing damaged structures, and tarping over compromised roofs.
+After the inspection, the restoration team will secure the Venice property by boarding up broken windows, reinforcing damaged structures, and tarping over compromised roofs.
 This not only protects the property from further weather damage but also prevents unauthorized entry.

 Securing the premises is among the key steps you need to know because fires often leave buildings structurally unstable and vulnerable to theft or vandalism.